High-leg delta: Applications

 It is often found in older and rural installations.
 This type of service is usually supplied using 240 V line-to-line and 120 V line-to-neutral.
 In some ways, the high leg delta service provides the best of both worlds: a line-to-line voltage that is higher than the usual 208 V that most three-phase services have, and a line-to-neutral voltage (on two of the phases) sufficient for connecting appliances and lighting.
 Thus, large pieces of equipment will draw less current than with 208 V, requiring smaller wire and breaker sizes.
 Lights and appliances requiring 120 V can be connected to phases A and C without requiring an additional step-down transformer.

 Watthour meters made for this application use two stators.
 One is the equivalent of a conventional single-phase, 3-wire meter typically used on residential services, connected across L1 and L2 (the 'lighting' portion of the service).
 The other stator is connected between L3 and the neutral (the wild-leg portion of the service).

-It is also commonly used in installations in Japan.
-The distribution transformer output is 200 V line-to-line and 100 V line-to-neutral, while the high-leg to neutral voltage is 173 V. This provides 200 V for both three-phase and split-phase appliances.

 Even when unmarked, it is generally easy to identify this type of system, because the B phase (circuits #3 and #4) and every third circuit afterwards will be either a three-pole breaker or a blank.

 Current practice is to give separate services for single-phase and three-phase loads, e.g., 120 V split-phase (lighting etc.) and 240 V to 600 V three-phase (for large motors).
 However, many jurisdictions forbid more than one class for a premises' service, and the choice may come down to 120/240 V split-phase, 208 V single-phase or three-phase (delta), 120/208 V three-phase (wye), or 277/480 V three-phase (wye) (or 347/600 V three-phase (wye) in Canada).